 2.1 Annual Reports

 Each Accredited and Active program is required to submit to the Consortium Administrator an annual report for the preceding calendar year.
 The Consortium Administrator will send announcements no later than 30 days prior to the due date with the timeline for submission of Annual Report in the first quarter of the calendar year.
-The current approved online format is found in Annual Report Format link in appendix.
+The current approved online format is found at https://app.box.com/s/3p1qyhl5tgdy7nl86w1jr3rmq0wbnb1i.
 The Executive Council will review the approved format annually to determine if any of the data gathered is no longer relevant or if additional data needs to be gathered to support Consortium initiatives.

 2.2 Annual Budget Approval

 The Administrator shall prepare and submit an Annual Operating Budget for the Board of Directors approval.
 Budget input shall be solicited from the Executive Council, Goal Team Leaders and Committee Chairs.
-A Preliminary Annual Operating Budget shall be reviewed at the Mid-Year Meeting.
-The final proposed Annual Operating Budget should be reviewed and approved by the Board of Directors no later than 30 days before the start of the Fiscal Year on July 1.
+The final proposed Annual Operating Budget should be reviewed and approved by the Executive Council no later than 30 days before the start of the Fiscal Year on July 1 and reviewed by the Board of Directors at the Annual Meeting.

 2.3 Dues and Fees